starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/index.rst

 Hello, StarkNet
 ===============

-StarkNet is a permissionless decentralized ZK-Rollup operating as an L2 network over Ethereum, where any dApp can achieve unlimited scale for its computation, without compromising Ethereum's composability and security.
+StarkNet is a permissionless, decentralized ZK-Rollup operating as an L2 network over Ethereum.
+StarkNet allows any dApp to achieve unlimited scale for its computation -- without compromising Ethereum's composability and security.

-Currently, StarkNet's first step, StarkNet Planets Alpha, is deployed.
+StarkNet Alpha, the Mainnet release candidate is currently deployed.

 This tutorial walks you through writing and deploying a StarkNet contract.

 .. toctree::